MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/properties/devenv-image-property.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.prod: "dynamics-nav-2018"
-ms.assetid: 33bb844b-f09c-4286-951f-d1c7efa96b6e
-caps.latest.revision: 13
-author: SusanneWindfeldPedersen
+author: jswymer
 ---

 [!INCLUDE[newdev_dev_preview](../includes/newdev_dev_preview.md)]

 # Image Property
-Specifies the icon that you want to associate with an action or an activity button.
+Specifies the icon that you want to associate with an action<!-- or an activity button-->.

 > [!NOTE]
 >  The image property is not valid on page link actions that are set up under activity buttons in the navigation pane.
 These actions use a default image that cannot be changed.